SSEH5692 Industry Practicum II

 - Typically this unit is assessed in the following ways: (1) clinical competency assessment and case presentation; (2) client management report; and (3) objective structured clinical examination (OSCE).
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the clinical competency assessment and case presentation, client management report, and objective structured clinical examination (OSCE) components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical competency assessment and case presentation, client management report, and objective structured clinical examination (OSCE) components.

 Supplementary assessment is not available in this unit.